kerrongordon/executivetours/content/services/temperature-check.md

 ---
+title: Temperature Check
+layout: services
+image: /images/untitled.png
 visible: true
-title: 'Temperature Check'
 draft: false
-layout: 'services'
-image: 'images/temperature-check.jpg'

 services:
-    - item: 'Seven Sister’s Falls'
+  - item: Seven Sister’s Falls
-    - item: 'Adelphi Waterfall'
+  - item: Adelphi Waterfall
-    - item: 'Clabony Sulphur Hot Spring'
+  - item: Clabony Sulphur Hot Spring
 ---

 Are you a lover of nature?
 Do you enjoy a good harsh or hike?
 Then we got just the right combination for you.
 Located in the middle of the rainforest reserves, sits one of the wonders of the islands, the seven sister’s waterfall.